sciactive/pnotify/README.md

 ## NonBlock Module

+The NonBlock module requires you to include [NonBlock.js](https://github.com/sciactive/nonblockjs) 1.0.7 or higher in your page.

+**It is also deprecated and unnecessary in v4.** All it does is add the "nonblock" class to your notice.
+You can do the same yourself with `addClass: 'nonblock'`.

 `NonBlock: {`
-* `nonblock: false` - Create a non-blocking notice.
+* `nonblock: false` - Use NonBlock.js to create a non-blocking notice.
 It lets the user click elements underneath it.

 `}`